Resumption of In-Person Court Proceedings

 - your medical provider has not told you to stay away from others for a longer period.

-If you are required to appear for a Court proceeding or have an appointment at the Courthouse but do not meet the entry requirements, please contact the Clerk’s Office immediately at 801-524-6100 to make alternate arrangements.
+If you are required to appear for a court proceeding or have an appointment at the Salt Lake City Courthouse but do not meet the entry requirements, please contact the Clerk’s Office immediately at 801-524-6100 to make alternate arrangements.

 - Phase 1: resume critical Grand Jury proceedings and critical in-person hearings and bench trials, at the judge’s discretion.
 Critical hearings generally include initial appearances, detention hearings, motions to suppress and other evidentiary hearings, changes of plea, and sentencings.